We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

 A person must not use Promescent spray on broken, irritated, or sensitive skin.

-Those with liver problems should consult their doctor before using delay sprays.
+Those with liver problems should consult a doctor before using delay sprays.

 Individuals must also seek medical attention if symptoms of PE persist.
 PE may indicate an underlying condition that requires treatment.

-There are several delay sprays on the market, including Promescent.
-Examples include:
+There are several products that aim to delay ejaculation on the market, including Promescent.

 According to the manufacturer’s marketing, more than 2,000 healthcare professionals recommend Promescent Delay Spray to their patients to help them last longer during sexual activity.